Mary Berry's easy Victoria sandwich

-The traditional Victoria sandwich is a baking classic and a tasty tea-time treat.
+Mary Berry's easy Victoria sponge cake recipe is a baking classic and a tasty tea-time treat.

 Divide the mixture evenly between the tins: this doesn’t need to be exact, but you can weigh the filled tins if you want to check.
 Use a spatula to remove all of the mixture from the bowl and gently smooth the surface of the cakes.

+Bake the cakes on the middle shelf of the oven for 25 minutes.
+Check them after 20 minutes.
 The cakes are done when they’re golden-brown and coming away from the edge of the tins.
 Press them gently to check – they should be springy to the touch.
-Remove them from the oven and set aside to cool in their tins for five minutes.
-Then run a palette or rounded butter knife around the inside edge of the tin and carefully turn the cakes out onto a cooling rack.
+Set aside to cool in their tins for 5 minutes.
+Run a palette or rounded butter knife around the inside edge of the tins and carefully turn the cakes out onto a cooling rack.

 To assemble the cake, place one cake upside down onto a plate and spread it with plenty of jam.
 If you want to, you can spread over whipped cream too.
 Top with the second cake, top-side up.
 Sprinkle over the caster sugar.

 To freeze the cakes: Allow the cakes to cool completely, then wrap each cake well in clingfilm or freezer bags.
 Freeze for up to 6 months.
 Allow to defrost thoroughly before filling.